kumahq/kuma/CONTRIBUTING.md

 ### Improving the GUI

-The GUI code is in a different repo: [kumahq/kuma-gui](https://github.com/kumahq/kuma-gui)
+The GUI code is in the [kumahq/kuma-gui](https://github.com/kumahq/kuma-gui) repository.

 ### Submitting a patch